 A. Add your logo and clear background image for quick visual recognition.
 Here’s an example from Juicer:

 B. Complete the “About” section.
-Fill out your company description, founding information, website, location and the like.
+Fill out your company description, founding information, website, location, and the like.
 Add relevant keywords to the specialties section and company description naturally to boost your page’s organic visibility.

 For example, we use product keywords like Instagram aggregator and social media embed in the specialties section of our page.

-2. Share Content Consistently
+2. Share Content Consistently to Increase Company Page Visibility

 No one has the exact playbook for the LinkedIn algorithm.
 But one thing is certain: LinkedIn, like every other social networking channel, rewards consistent creators.
 The algorithm is more likely to amplify content from regular accounts than from lurkers.

 There’s no hack to consistency.
 You have to commit to sharing content on a predetermined schedule.
 The best way to achieve this is to plan and schedule your content ahead of time.
-For example, you can create a monthly LinkedIn content calendar and pre-schedule your content with social tools like Buffer and Later
+For example, you can create a monthly LinkedIn content calendar and pre-schedule your content with social tools like Buffer and Later.

 3. Engage With the Platform

-Imagine that you went to dinner with a friend and they kept talking the whole time without letting you say a word — that would be a terrible dining experience.
+Imagine that you went to dinner with a friend, and they kept talking the whole time without letting you say a word — that would be a terrible dining experience.
 This is how your audience feels when you only post content on LinkedIn without engaging the platform as a whole.

 Take some time to react, share, and comment on others’ posts on LinkedIn.
 Respond to tags and questions from other users — that’s how you build a strong brand presence.
 Also, when your audience sees that you’re willing to amplify your content, they’ll be more than happy to return the favor and share your posts with the people in their network.

-For example, see how Buffer responds to most of the comments on its LinkedIn poll
+For example, see how Buffer responds to most of the comments on its LinkedIn poll.

 4. Encourage Your Employees to Engage With the Platform